sanjay-zeliot/sample-vite/README.md

 Test

-Testing UI Locally with the local backend
+Testing UI from deployed with the deployed backend